anonymousaga/whsrobot2425/README.md

 ## Summary

 - Controls stepper motors via GPIO and optional TMC2209 UART driver.
-- Reads two TCS34725 color sensors for line/dowel detection and corrections.
+- Reads two TCS34725 color sensors for line detection and corrections.
 - Uses an SSD1306 I2C OLED for status and a small buzzer/speaker for beeps.

 ## Quick start